Formless Solutions

 • Teams need shared language for AI-assisted work.

-• Policies need examples, review routines, and practical boundaries.
+• Policies need practical examples, review routines, and boundaries.

 Who it serves